 Design is a lot of work!
 It is a rewarding process, however, as the design is refined in each stage.

 I sketched for school, and sometimes sketched for fun.
-Freehand (non-drafted) drawing or sketching were not as useful in school as drafted drawings beyond the conceptual stage, however, and so I set drawing aside much of the time, and fell out of practice.
-I dabbled in it again on and off after leaving architecture, but set it aside again in favor of photography in 2004, when I began an especially deep study of photographic media and processes, and believed I couldn't spare the time.
+Freehand (non-drafted) drawings were not well-received beyond the conceptual stage, however, and so I set drawing aside much of the time, and fell out of practice.
+I dabbled in it again on and off after leaving architecture, but set it aside in favor of photography in 2004, when I began an especially deep study of photographic media and processes, and believed I couldn't spare the time.

 I've missed drawing terribly.
 So it was wonderful to take a new pencil in hand and just DRAW.

 Speaking with my friend M (who has known me since 2005), she was surprised.
 "You draw?
 I think of you as a photographer."
 During the time she has known me, I have studied photography to the exclusion of all else.
 But I can do more than that.

 I have created small artworks for my own enjoyment in an amazing array of media.
 The list is long, and gets out of hand quickly!
 Limiting this list to things I've done in adult life, I can eliminate a range of one-off projects (dip candle making, weaving, oil painting, car model building, felt appliqué, glue-based doll-clothes making, some odd types of knitting, craft kits that involved melting plastic into stained glass shapes, etc.) that were just intended to keep me occupied for a weekend in youth.
 Here is a list of creative visual media I have worked in under my own direction:

 In U.S. culture, art is often seen as an all-or-nothing game: either you are professional and making money (all hail the flat green religious icon of the almighty dollar), or you shouldn't bother making an effort to create things at all.
 I find that attitude to be unhealthy: creative work is a way of experiencing the world, not merely making money.